The-Swarm-Corporation/swarm-ecosystem/README.md

 # Swarm Ecosystem

-Welcome to the Swarm Ecosystem, a comprehensive suite of tools and frameworks designed to empower developers to build, deploy, and scale swarms of autonomous agents for a variety of applications.
+Welcome to the Swarm Ecosystem, a comprehensive suite of tools and frameworks designed to empower developers to orhestrate swarms of autonomous agents for a variety of applications.
 Dive into our ecosystem below:

 | Project | Description | Link |
 | ------- | ----------- | ---- |